thgh/rollup-plugin-scss/README.md

   // Disable any style output or callbacks, import as string
   output: false,

+  // Enables/disables generation of source map (default: false)
+  sourceMap: true,

   // Choose files to include in processing (default: ['/**/*.css', '/**/*.scss', '/**/*.sass'])
   include: [],

-  // Choose files to exclude from processing, (default: undefined)
+  // Choose files to exclude from processing (default: undefined)
   exclude: [],

   // Determine if node process should be terminated on error (default: false)